Amazing Winery Architecture And Design In Argentina

 Bodega Los Toneles: This winery was built in 1922 and is located in Guaymallén, Mendoza.
 The provincial government designated it as a historical and cultural site due to the preservation of its original architectural design by the current owners.
 Visitors can also view the genuine vitro windows.

 Cavas de Weinert: It’s located in Luján de Cuyo.
-It was built in 1890 and then fully restored in 2003.
+It was built in 1890 and fully restored in 2003.
 Its design was inspired by the Mannerist architecture.

 Since the 90s, several modern wineries have emerged in the Uco Valley and Luján de Cuyo.
 Many of these iconic establishments were designed by the Bormida & Yanzon studio, with the goal of integrating their architectural design seamlessly into the natural landscape.